-Now, how did it get so far inland?
+So, how did it get so far inland?
 Kentucky and Ohio, another stronghold of burgoo, aren’t exactly Atlantic-seaboard.
-This is hard to say, but some migrants came to these areas from Virginia and other coastal states and must have brought it with them.
-In turn those people were English or influenced by the ways of the ships which brought the British to North America.
+This is hard to say, but some migrants came to these areas from Virginia and other coastal states and must have brought burgoo with them.
+In turn. those people surely were English or at least, influenced by the foodways of ships that brought the British to North America.

-The oldest annals of SB disclose an “atomic, bourbonic burgoo”, a member and his wife brought it to a “Gazebo”, the twice-annual gatherings of the SB clan I’ve mentioned before in Bardstown, KY.
-I never tried that one, I hadn’t joined the SB bourbonites crew yet.
+The oldest annals of SB disclose an “atomic, bourbonic burgoo” a member and his wife once brought to “Gazebo”.
+A Gazebo in this sense is the twice-annual gathering of the SB membership, always in Bardstown, KY.
+I never tried that version of burgoo, I hadn’t joined the SB bourbonites crew yet.

 But I’ve always been minded to make my own version.
 It had a good spicy note evidently – and a glug or five of bourbon, of that there is no doubt.

 Note re image: the image above of men cooking burgoo in Kentucky, was posted in 2004 to the SB thread mentioned by SB member Bobby Cox of Bardstown KY.
 It is believed available for research and historical purposes.
 All feedback welcomed.